claydiffrient/tabletop/README.md

 You can contribute by filing issues because obviously there are many.
 I'm also super open to pull requests if you think you can solve a problem, I'll try and respond to those quickly.
 Just make sure you include the appropriate details in commit messages.

+If you are adding something that can be configured, we use `node-config` for configuation.
+If the configuration setting is not sensitive, such as a simple boolean value, please add it directly to `config/default.json`.
+If the data is sensitive, please add it to your own `config/local.json` so that it doesn't end up in the repository.
+Ideally, you can provide a example bit of data in the `config/default.json` so that further work on that particular feature can be jump started with an example.
+Regardless, all config variables should also be defined in the `config/custom-environment-variables.json` file so that they can be overriden with environment variables in production environments.